BioData-Club/obo-tutorial/docs/using-and-reusing.md

 On the OntoFox website you can "Upload input file" and with `ontofox.txt` then click "Get OWL (RDF/XML) Output File".
 The resulting OWL file is [ontofox.owl](https://github.com/OHSU-Library/obo-tutorial/raw/master/examples/ontofox.owl).

+### Importing Lists of Terms with Quick Term Templates

+The MIREOT technique and OntoFox tool are the right choice for importing a limited number terms from other ontologies.
+For creating your own terms, Protégé is a good tool.
+But if you find yourself creating more than a few terms with very similar structure, you might wish that you had a spreadsheet.
+In that case, consider using the [Quick Term Template (QTT)](https://content.iospress.com/articles/applied-ontology/ao086) method.

+QTT is a technique for transforming tables of data about terms into OWL format.
+In the table you have a row for each term with columns for the IRI, the label, the definition, and other annotations.
+You can also have columns with IRIs for other terms that have a well-defined relationship to the term in that row, such as the parent term.
+This is the input to the QTT tool, and the output is an OWL representation of the same data ready to be used in your ontology.

+The [qtt.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/qtt.txt) file is a tab-separated spreadsheet with the two local terms we want to define for our example: strains of inbred rats and mice.
+These terms should probably be defined in some OBO ontology but I haven't managed to find them.
+It suits our current purposes to use them as an example of application ontology terms.
+As you can see, I've given the term ID in the first column, then annotations such as the label, definition, and editor.
+I've also given the IRI of the parent term.

+Older versions of Protégé supported the [MappingMaster](http://protege.cim3.net/cgi-bin/wiki.pl?MappingMaster) plugin for QTT, but it is no longer maintained.
+If you know how to write Java code and use OWLAPI then it's straightfoward to write your own QTT code.
+But the easiest solution is to use Ontorat.

 #### Importing Lists of Terms Using Ontorat

 [Ontorat](http://ontorat.hegroup.org) is another tool in the same family as Ontobee and OntoFox.
 As with OntoFox, you can use the form on the web site or upload a configuration file.
 And as with OntoFox, the configuration file has the advantage of being repeatable and providing more powerful options, at the cost of a slightly steeper learning curve.